ababic/django-cogwheels/docs/source/contributing/index.rst

 - Reviewing pull requests from other contributors
 - Fixing bugs

-I'm also happy to accept pull requests for new features, but before submitting, please:
+I am also happy to accept pull requests for new features, but before submitting, please:

-- Raise an issue beforehand, explaining what you're looking to achieve, and await a reply.
+- Raise an issue beforehand, explaining what you are looking to achieve, and await a reply.
 - Be prepared to write unit tests and documentation to cover any new functionality.